edurant/edurant.github.io/advising/msml.md

 [PHL6001](https://catalog.msoe.edu/preview_course_nopop.php?catoid=36&coid=41209) | Required | AI Ethics and Governance | 4-0-4 | summers beginning &lsquo;24 | Dr. McAninch | None

 * Students may not receive credit for CSC5610 if they have completed CSC2611 AI Tools and CSC2621 Intro to Data Science.
 Instead, they take an MSML elective.
-* In summer, 2023, MSOE will be on the quarter system and CSC5120 will be offered as CS5980.
-See the [summer timetable](https://msoe.s3.amazonaws.com/files/resources/2023-q4-schedule-of-classes.pdf) for details; the graduate section is located near the end.
-It will be offered as 6 quarter credits, which is equivalent to the standard 4 semester credits.
 * See [this document](semester-transition-ref.html) for information on undergraduate course numbers.

 ## Notes on Terms Offered